If you already have a citation to an article--or at least a journal title, year or volume, and page number--here's how you can get a copy:

 1. Check to see if UT has an online subscription to the journal.
 (The Journal Title is usually the part of the citation that is in italics).

+2. If we don't subscribe to the journal electronically, or don't have the years that you need, check to see if we have the journal in print or on microform.
 If you are presented with a list of titles, click on the Limit/Sort button then limit by Journal/Serial as the Material Type.

-Enter a PubMed ID Number (PMID) below to see if we have access to electronic full-text, a print copy, or to link to our ILLiad Interlibrary Loan form.
+You may enter a PubMed ID Number (PMID) below to see if we have access to electronic full-text, a print copy, or to link to our ILLiad Interlibrary Loan form.

 5.If UT doesn't have a current online subscription or print copies for the article you need, we will attempt to get a copy for you!
 Just use our ILLiad service to let us know which article you need, and we'll find a library that can scan a copy and it'll be delivered to you electronically (typically within 10 days).
 This is a FREE service for UT students, staff, and faculty.